kushichowdary/AI-Orb/README.md

 2.  **Start the Conversation:**
     -   **Voice Command:** Say the wake phrase "Hey JARVIS".
     -   **Manual Start:** Tap the central orb on the screen.
 3.  **Engage in Conversation:** Begin speaking.
 The orb's animation will change to show when it's listening to you and when it's speaking.
+Ask for recipes, coding help, or anything else you'd like to learn or discuss.
 4.  **End the Session:** When you're finished, click the "Stop" button to conclude the conversation.

 ## Technology